tjvantoll/articles/three-apps/article.md

 ![](apps-in-action.gif)

 Although this app is simple it’s important to remember what you’re seeing here.
 These are _native_ iOS and Andorid apps, using native iOS and Android user interface controls.
 And not only did you build these apps with Angular and TypeScript, you even shared a good chunk the code behind this app with your web app.

+> **NOTE**: You can learn more about using helper files to split your code from [this article on the NativeScript documentation](https://docs.nativescript.org/angular/code-sharing/code-splitting#partial-differences).

 ## The big picture